ibm-cloud-docs/openwhisk/iam.md

 {{site.data.keyword.openwhisk}} supports Identity and Access Management (IAM).
 You can now define IAM policies for your resources such as namespaces.
 {: shortdesc}

-IAM policies are available in the Tokyo region only for {{site.data.keyword.openwhisk_short}}.
-If you operate in the Tokyo region, you must use IAM policies to control access.
-{: tip}

 </br>

 ## Mapping IAM roles to {{site.data.keyword.openwhisk_short}}
 {: #user-roles}

-In {{site.data.keyword.openwhisk_short}}, namespace's are considered an IBM Cloud resource which allows you to work with IAM roles and policies for access management.
+In {{site.data.keyword.openwhisk_short}}, namespace's are considered an {{site.data.keyword.Bluemix_notm}} resource which allows you to work with IAM roles and policies for access management.
 All of the policies that you set for a namespace also apply to the {{site.data.keyword.openwhisk_short}} entities, such as actions or triggers, that the namespace contains.
 {: shortdesc}

-{{site.data.keyword.openwhisk_short}} uses both the Platform and Service management roles.
+{{site.data.keyword.openwhisk_short}} uses both the platform and service management roles.
 You can set policies about who can create namespaces at the platform level, while using the service roles to manage interaction with the namespaces themselves.

 Want to learn more about IAM key concepts?
 Check out [the IAM docs](/docs/iam?topic=iam-iamconcepts#iamconcepts).
 {: tip}